Xenov-X/DLL-Exports-Reverse-Proxy-Gen/README.md

 ## How to use the tool?
 ### Requirements
+* Python 2
 * Have dumpbin.exe in PATH.
   * This is a component of visual studio, and due to licencing restrictions cannot be packaged with this tool.
-Default loaction is: "C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Tools\MSVC\14.25.28610\bin\Hostx64\x64\dumpbin.exe"
+Default location is: "C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Tools\MSVC\14.25.28610\bin\Hostx64\x64\dumpbin.exe"
-* Python 2

 ### Usage
 > python DLL_Rev_Proxy_Gen.py <Path_to_dll>